cnnrbrn/react-content/module-2/lesson-4.md

 You can find out how to set all the validation rules in the <a href="https://github.com/jquense/yup#api" target="_blank">official docs</a>.

+--

+## Integrating inputs from libraries

+If you need to integrate a component from a library like <a href="https://react-select.com/" target="_blank">React Select</a> or a date picker, have a look at the <a href="https://react-hook-form.com/get-started#IntegratingControlledInputs" target="_blank">Controlled Inputs example</a> in the official React Hook Form docs.

+---

+## Activities

+## Watch

+-   <a href="https://react-hook-form.com/" target="_blank">The official React Hook Form introduction video</a>

+## Browse

+-   <a href="https://github.com/react-hook-form/react-hook-form/tree/master/examples" target="_blank">The React Hook Form code examples</a>

 ---

 [Go to the MA](ma)